DingLi23/COEN6313_iRank/README.md

 /logged_in
 /logout

-After /logged_in we Shall return a search bar for paper searching.
+After /logged_in we shall return a search bar for paper searching.

 /search/"key_word"&"paper_number"
 /search/"key_word"&"paper_number"/by_date